Coleopterology

+Coleopterology is the branch of entomology that specifically studies the order Coleoptera (Beetles).
+Coleopterology seeks to understand the diet, lifecycle, biochemistry, genetics, population, impacts, conservation, and other aspects of beetle species.

-Coleopterology (from Coleoptera and Greek -λογία, -logia) is the scientific study of beetles, a branch of entomology.
-Practitioners are termed coleopterists and form groups of amateurs and professionals for business and pleasure.
+Practitioners are termed coleopterists and form groups of amateurs and professionals, typically for professional, academic, or hobby purposes.
 Among these is The Coleopterists Society, an international organization based in the United States.

 Journals

 Research in this field is often published in peer-reviewed journals specific to the field of coleopterology, though journals dealing with general entomology also publish many papers on various aspects of beetle biology.
 Some of the journals specific to beetle research are: